 The proud and the smiling parents and grandparents filed in from the rain, their spirits bright and immune to gloom of any stripe on this May Saturday.
 In 15 minutes, their sons and daughters, nieces and nephews, grandchildren and siblings would process into the fieldhouse to cap their lives’ first act, and embark on the second with affirmation and love filling their sails.

-Today, the 53 members of the class of 2018 graduated from Lancaster Country Day in the school’s 110th commencement.
+On Saturday, May 19, the 53 members of the class of 2018 graduated from Lancaster Country Day in the school’s 110th commencement.

 “On the whole, you see before you a profoundly interesting, impressive and easy to like collection of individuals,” said Head of School Steve Lisk in his introduction.
 “The value they have placed together on appreciation of difference in one another is, in my view, among their real strengths.
 This quality, I confess, gives us reason for hope in our future as a people, as a country and as a world.”